 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.

-The night of April 8, the tankers received the order “crash.”
+On the morning of April 9, the tankers received the order “crash.”
 They circled their tanks, each crew fired an armored round into the engine of the tank in front of their tank, opened the gasoline cocks, and dropped grenades into each tank to disable them.
 On April 9, 1942, the soldiers became Prisoners of War at 7:00 A.M.

 The members of A Company made their way to Mariveles at the southern tip of Bataan.
 Once there, they were searched by the Japanese who took what they wanted from the POWs.
 They were organized into detachments of 100 POWs and started the march out of Bataan.